hashgraph-online/standards-sdk/README.md

 - Sending and retrieving small messages
 - Sending and retrieving large messages with recursive storage
 - Message data processing
+- **Resumable agent creation**: If agent creation is interrupted, the SDK automatically resumes from where it left off using state saved in environment variables

 The demo automatically handles agent funding, topic creation, and registration with the global registry.
+Agent creation progress is tracked in real-time and saved to the `.env` file, allowing recovery from any interruption.

 ## Contributing